-- (2) Consists of 110,568 Ordinary shares represented by 18,428 ADSs obtained from the exercise of RSU-style options in 2019 and 2020 covering Ordinary shares granted on 12 January 2018, 4 January 2019, 27 June 2019 and 1 September 2019 that had vested in 2019 and 2020.
+(2) Consists of 291,102 Ordinary shares represented by 48,517 ADSs obtained from the exercise of RSU-style options in 2019, 2020 and 2021 covering Ordinary shares granted on 12 January 2018, 4 January 2019, 27 June 2019, 1 September 2019 and 16 January 2020 that had vested in 2019, 2020 and 2021.
 25% of the RSU-style options vest on each anniversary of the grant date over a period of four years.
 Once vested, the RSU-style options must be exercised within a restricted period or they are forfeited.
 The exercise of these Ordinary shares was effected on a Sell to Cover basis implemented automatically in accordance with the relevant share option plan, under which sufficient ADSs were sold by the Company to satisfy Mr Rawcliffe's tax withholding obligations and associated sale costs.
-The residual 18,428 ADSs are held by Mr Rawcliffe. - (3) Consists of 70,584 Ordinary shares represented by 11,764 ADSs that Mr Alleva purchased during the IPO, 47,280 Ordinary shares represented by 7,880 ADSs purchased by the Lawrence M. Alleva Revocable Trust in December 2018 and 12,900 Ordinary shares represented by 2,150 ADSs purchased by the Lawrence M. Alleva Revocable Trust in June 2020. - (4) Giles Kerr stood down from the Board on 29 May 2020 at the Annual General Meeting and did not receive an annual award of options in 2020.
-In recognition of Mr Kerr's service as a Board member and as a member of the Audit Committee and of the Corporate Governance and Nominating Committee up to 29 May 2020, he was permitted a 12 month period in which to exercise those options which had vested as at 29 May 2020.
-Any options that are not exercised by 29 May 2021 will lapse and cease to be exercisable.
-Mr Kerr exercised options covering 555,996 Ordinary shares in June 2020. - (5) Includes 254,100 Ordinary shares held by Sigal Family Investments LLC, as well as 52,938 Ordinary shares represented by 8,823 ADSs that Dr Sigal purchased during the IPO and 60,000 Ordinary shares represented by 10,000 ADSs purchased by Sigal Family Investments LLC in May 2016.
+The residual 48,517 ADSs are held by Mr Rawcliffe.